adivijaykumar/iisc-notes/README.md

 - [ ] Write thesis, and look for courses at ICTS and IISc
 - [ ] Write JNB paper
+- [ ] Green Function review from Boas

 Papers for Project :-